Laurie J Sears

 Examines how Indonesia, the world's fourth most-populous country, with the largest Islamic population, weaves together local practices and influences from India and Persia.
 Offers ways of understanding modern Indonesian performing arts, religion, and polities.
 Offered: jointly with JSIS A 462.

-This course has a twofold purpose: 1) to introduce students to Indonesian religions, performing arts, and politics and 2) to show how Indonesian Islam has been interpreted and misinterpreted in scholarly and popular literatures of the colonial and postcolonial periods.
+This course has a twofold purpose: 1) to introduce students to Indonesian religious and mystical traditions, performing arts, and politics and 2) to show how Indonesian Islam has been interpreted and misinterpreted in scholarly and popular literatures of the colonial and postcolonial periods.

 Student learning goals